COVID-19 Related FAQs for Chiropodists/Podiatrists

 Are members entitled to provide professional services to their patients via telephone and other electronic media.

 I am a practitioner in a private community based office and have run out of PPE and therefore have effectively closed my office.
-What are my responsibilities to my patients who may need emergency assistance?
+What are my responsibilities to my patients who may need care?

 First: try implementing virtual care to provide that care directly and ensure they get the care they need.